A10Jama/MongoDB/README.md

 ## What is seeding in MongoDB?

 Seeding in MongoDB is the process of adding initial data, such as default or sample data, to a database.
 This is important because it helps ensure data integrity, maximise database performance, and provide default values for applications.
 Seeding can be done using scripts or tools, and it's useful when a database is first created, when data needs to be reset or updated, or for testing and development purposes.

+## What port does MongoDB use ?

+MongoDB typically uses port number 27017 for client-server communication by default.
+However, it is possible to configure MongoDB to use a different port if needed.
+It's important to note that if a firewall is enabled, the appropriate port(s) must be open to allow incoming traffic to the MongoDB server.